Simon Mol: HIV criminal infection

-In November 2006 criminal infection of HIV and proceedings started.
+In November 2006, criminal proceedings were initiated over allegations of deliberate HIV transmission.

 On 3 January 2007 Mol was taken into custody by the Polish police and charged with infecting his sexual partners with HIV.
 According to the newspaper Rzeczpospolita, he was diagnosed with HIV back in 1999 while living in a refugee shelter, but Polish law does not force an HIV carrier to reveal his or her disease status.

 In an unusual move, the then Minister of Justice Zbigniew Ziobro ordered that a photograph of Mol with an epidemiological warning attached be displayed publicly.
 MediaWatch, a body that monitors alleged racism, quickly denounced this decision, asserting that it was a breach of ethics with racist implications, as the picture had been published before any court verdict.
 They saw it as evidence of institutional racism in Poland, also calling for international condemnation.

 After his arrest, Mol stated he had no knowledge of being an HIV carrier and accused the police of racism.

 Mol was put on trial in July 2008, but the trial was suspended when Mol's health deteriorated.
 Due to this and previous procedural delays, at this point the case on behalf of his victims was taken over by the then current minister of Education and Deputy PM Roman Giertych, who demanded that the case be requalified as intentional murder and demanded life sentence for Mol, thus increasing the profile of the case.

 Mol was hospitalised, suffering from acute renal failure.
 Mol died on 10 October 2008 in Warsaw.
 Until his death he stated he had no knowledge of being infected by HIV, claiming that his case was political.